There are now 2 possible online modes for units:

 - 6 points

-- Students are able to (1) identify and present research problems related to cloud-based computing systems; (2) write well-structured technical documentation and reports; (3) comprehend published research literature; (4) apply appropriate programming techniques for cloud-based computing; (5) propose new ways of modifying, extending or combining existing methodologies and implementation techniques; (6) comprehend and apply international standards documents and application programming interface documentation; and (7) examine and deliberate the potential for, and practicality of, developing cloud computing architectures for specific applications.
+Students are able to (1) apply services and architectures offered by virtualisation and cloud platforms to business and research problems; (2) write code to utilise application programming interfaces to interact with the cloud platform; (3) explain how cloud platforms can be used by organisations to achieve efficiencies in developing, operating and scaling modern applications; (4) propose new ways of modifying, extending or combining existing methodologies and implementation techniques; (5) apply international standards documents and application programming interface documentation; and (6) examine the potential for, and practicality of, developing cloud computing architectures for specific applications.

-- Typically this unit is assessed in the following ways: (1) laboratory assignments; (2) a written essay; and (3) a team-based project.
+Indicative assessments in this unit are as follows: (1) mid-semester test; (2) laboratory exercises; and (3) final examination.
 Further information is available in the unit outline.

 - Unit Coordinator(s)